imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 Besu|58815|75348|154635|9.22|415094|15.53
 Rust EVM|2.86|3.59|35.13|43.57|15.38|0

-* Again, the execution times are not directly comparable between clients, as they have different setup, e.g. Besu's internal loop of ~10k times.
+* Again, the execution times are not directly comparable between clients, as they have different setups, e.g. Besu's internal loop of ~10k times.

 ## Recommendations